vobi-io/cloud-upploader/README.md

 make sure initilize upload
-you can use `s3` or `google` cloud storage and make sure you pass configs for selected provder
+you can use `s3` or `google` cloud storage and make sure you pass configs for selected provder place these pease of code in your `index.js` or whatever is your main .js file

 ```js